Tito Rabat: Team BQR (2005–2006)

-Tito Rabat made his debut on the world championship stage as a wildcard rider in the final race of the 2005 season in Valencia with BQR.
+Rabat made his debut on the world championship stage as a wildcard rider in the final race of the 2005 season in Valencia with BQR.
 For 2006, Rabat entered as a wildcard as a home rider in the Spanish rounds 1 and 7 in Jerez and Barcelona respectively.
 Following Aleix Espargaró's mid-season move up to the 250cc class, Rabat replaced him from round 8 for the remainder of the season.

 Repsol Honda (2007)

 For 2007, Rabat was given a seat in the Repsol Honda 125cc works team, partnering Bradley Smith.
 He finished the season in 11th place, behind his teammate.

 Repsol KTM (2008)

 Following Honda's departure from the 125cc class in a works capacity, the Repsol team switched to KTM bikes.
 Rabat was retained as rider and partnered young rookie and future World Champion Marc Márquez.
 Despite starting 3 more races than his teammate, Rabat finished behind Márquez in the standings by 14 points.